seaboyz/acc-bootcamp/03_final/q15_Mongo/question.md

     db.animals.insert( { type : ['cow'] } );
     db.animals.insert( { egg: ['duck', 'hen', 'ostrich']  } );

-On the data written above, write a mongo query that would return unique values of each of the keys
+On the data written above, write a mongo query that would return unique values of each of the keys - type, - egg, - hello // non existent
-	- type,
-    - egg,
-    - hello // non existent

 ## Question B:

 In the above database, how would you count the number of mongo documents which contain a type "cat".

+### Answer: SKIPPED